Non-archimedean integrals as limits of complex integrals: The archimedean and non-archimedean complexes of forms

-Let $X$ be a $C$-scheme of finite type and let $x$ be a point of $X\an$.
-The point $x$ has a basis of open, \resp affinoid, neighborhoods $V$ satisfying the following: there exists an affine open subscheme $\Omega$ of $X$ such that $V$ is an open subset, \resp a Weierstraß~ domain, of $\Omega\an$ that admits a description by a system of inequalites of the form
+Let $X$ be a $C$-scheme of finite type, and let $X\an$ denote its Berkovich analytification.
+Let $x$ be a point of $X\an$.
+In the proof of our main theorem, we shall use the fact that $x$ has a basis of open, \resp affinoid, neighborhoods $V$ in $X\an$ satisfying the following: there exists an affine open subscheme $\Omega$ of $X$ such that $V$ is an open subset, \resp a Weierstraß~ domain, of $\Omega\an$ that admits a description by a system of inequalites of the form

 where the functions $\phi_i$ belong to $\mathscr O(\Omega)$, and with $R_i$ positive real numbers.